 There are different ways how you can utilize a furniture multi-functionally as storage and as beautiful eye catcher.
-Storage benches are one possibility, you use them as bench and as a storage place.
-Well, the other idea is to get one of these elegant dressers.
+A great idea is to get one of these elegant dressers.

 The main point about wall mounted shelving units is that they provide an aesthetically pleasing place for storing different items.